-In collaboration with artist and researcher in smell, Sissel Tolaas, we embark on a journey towards exploring, understanding and paying tribute to Dinesen Douglas through the sense of smell.
+In collaboration with artist and researcher in smell, Sissel Tolaas, and the architecture and design firm, Pneuma, we embark on a journey towards exploring, understanding and paying tribute to Dinesen Douglas through the sense of smell.
 The collaboration is based on our curiosity and love for the majestic Douglas tree.

 The outcome is an archive of collected smells, from which we have composed an intriguing scent that captures the beautiful complexity of Dinesen Douglas – A complexity that goes far beyond just the visual sense.
 We believe that when surrounded by wood, all your senses awaken.

 Generations of curiosity

 For more than 120 years, we have been driven by our passion and curiosity for wood.
 For generations, we have surrounded ourselves with Douglas – Experiencing at first hand the generous atmosphere it brings to a space that is not only pleasing to the eye, but to all our senses.
 The perceptual qualities are just some of the reasons why we are celebrating this extraordinary tree.

 How do you record and collect the smell of a tree?
 Together with Sissel Tolaas, we travelled from Schwarzwald in Germany to our main production site in Jels, Southern Denmark.
 Equipped with special recording gear, smells from the impressive Douglas trees were collected.
 Sissel Tolaas’ meticulous recordings were first registered as data and hence converted to an archive of recorded molecules, an archive we call DD–1, from where we can explore a rich variety of Dinesen Douglas smells.

 From our DD–1 archive, we have isolated certain molecules we found interesting in order to create an essence of Dinesen Douglas through the sense of smell.